 Dogs are trained to respond to a variety of household sounds, including: the doorbell/knock, smoke alarm, alarm clock, telephone, name call, and oven timer.

-Deafness is invisible and many people feel more secure and confident in public with their dog beside them.
-The dog helps others realize that the person is deaf and might need help in an emergency and that is necessary to face the person in order to communicate.
-By paying attention to the dogs natural reactions to the world around it, the person may gain greater environmental awareness.
+Deafness and hearing loss are invisible – many people feel more secure and confident in public with their dog beside them.
+The dog helps others realize that the person is Deaf or hard of hearing and might need help in an emergency and that is necessary to face the person to communicate.
+Additionally, paying attention to the dog’s natural reactions to the world around it, the person may gain greater environmental awareness.

 No, they are not.
 Our dogs are trained to sounds and to alert their hearing impaired partner to sounds in the home, such as a door knock, oven timer, doorbell, telephone, smoke alarm, and even a baby’s cry.
 If the person signs, the dog will learn it very quickly.
 We do teach obedience commands with voice and hand signals.